BoE's Bailey says quick fixes to avoid LCF collapse were not possible

-LONDON (Reuters) - Bank of England chief Andrew Bailey angrily hit back at criticism that he failed to overhaul a regulator quickly enough to avert the collapse of the London Capital & Finance fund, saying the regulator had been a “broken machine.”
+LONDON (Reuters) - Bank of England chief Andrew Bailey angrily hit back at criticism that he failed to overhaul a regulator quickly enough to avert the collapse of the London Capital & Finance investment firm, saying the regulator had been a “broken machine.”

 An independent report last year said Bailey and the FCA’s executive committee were responsible for deficiencies that led to LCF’s collapse.

+The FCA regulates nearly 60,000 financial firms and was formed in 2013 after its predecessor, the Financial Services Authority, failed to supervise major banks effectively in the run-up to the 2008 financial crisis.

-Last week, the author of the report, former Court of Appeal judge Elizabeth Gloster, told parliament’s Treasury Committee that being unable to complete internal reforms was no excuse for the LCF debacle.
+Last week the author of the report, former judge Elizabeth Gloster, told parliament’s Treasury Committee that being unable to complete internal reforms was no excuse for the LCF debacle.

 Bailey, who last year apologised to LCF investors for not reforming the FCA quickly enough, told the committee on Monday that he “fundamentally disagreed” with Gloster’s view, adding that she had said the FCA at the time was a “broken machine”.